 - Future perspectives on wellbeing.
 These papers will be forward-looking articles on how to improve our understanding of wellbeing, moving from our current mainly Western-centric knowledge to a more global perspective and vision.

 Format for article submissions:

 Articles in this special issue will take various forms, including empirical papers (with quantitative, qualitative, and mixed-methods all welcome), review papers (including systematic reviews, meta-analyses, narrative reviews, and meta-syntheses), and theoretical papers.
 Articles should be approximately 5,000-6,000 words in length (excluding references); however, exceptions where necessary can be negotiated depending on topic and format.
-In terms of format, please contact Tim Lomas (firstname.lastname@example.org) for a copy of the IJW template, and use this to structure and present your submission.
-Upon submission you will also be asked to provide the names and contact details of three potential reviewers for your paper.
+In terms of format, please contact Tim Lomas (email@example.com) for a copy of the IJW template, and use this to structure and present your submission.
+When your paper is ready to submit, please also email your submission to Tim at firstname.lastname@example.org.
+Your submission should include an anonymous main manuscript (featuring any tables and figures at the end of the document), a title page (featuring all author contact details), and a cover letter (which should include the contact details of three potential reviewers).

 Please note, the suggested topics offer examples of research that fit the special issue.
 However, this list is not exhaustive, and we do not wish to exclude alternative submissions; therefore, please enquire with the editorial team if you feel you have a paper that is unconventional but nevertheless worthy of consideration.
 Please email your query to Tim Lomas (with the subject line “Submission for IJW Global Perspectives on Wellbeing Special Issue”).
 Early submissions are welcome, but in most cases submissions will not be formally accepted until the deadline.
 Authors with submissions under review for the special issue will also be expected to serve as peer reviewers of other submissions for the special issue.